nf-core/website/markdown/usage/troubleshooting.md

 ## Troubleshooting talk

-For more detailed information about troubleshooting a pipeline run, you can check out the Bytesize talk by Phil Ewels.
+For more detailed information about troubleshooting a pipeline run, you can check out the [Bytesize talk by Phil Ewels](https://www.youtube.com/embed/z9n2F4ByIkY) and the [accompanying slides](https://widgets.figshare.com/articles/19382933/embed?show_title=1).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/z9n2F4ByIkY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-And the accompanying slides:

-<iframe src="https://widgets.figshare.com/articles/19382933/embed?show_title=1" width="568" height="351" allowfullscreen frameborder="0"></iframe>

 ## Input files not found